maho3/ltu-ili/CONFIG.md

   - Multilayer Perceptrons ([`mlp`](https://github.com/mackelab/sbi/blob/6c4fa7a6fd254d48d0c18640c832f2d80ab2257a/sbi/neural_nets/classifier.py#L136))
   - ResNets ([`resnet`](https://github.com/mackelab/sbi/blob/6c4fa7a6fd254d48d0c18640c832f2d80ab2257a/sbi/neural_nets/classifier.py#L194)).

+Within the model configuration, you can specify a name for your ensemble posterior and a name for each individual neural network, with the `str_save` and `signature` parameters, respectively.
+These names are used to save the trained models to file, and can be referenced later in the validation stage using its `posterior_path` argument.

 The **embedding_net** configuration allows one to specify additional neural layers which will prepend the input layer of the above neural density estimators.
 The default `sbi` architectures listed above are generally quite shallow, so its a good idea to make use of embedding architectures, especially for complex data.
 We include a fully-connected network (`ili.embedding.FCN`), but we also have an example of a CNN-like embedding network in [tutorial.ipynb](notebooks/tutorial.ipynb).

 The **train_args** are used to configure the training optimizer and early stopping criterion.
 All `sbi` models use the Adam optimizer.
 Lastly, **device** specifies whether to use Pytorch's `cpu` or `cuda` backend, and **output_path** specifies where to save your models after they are done training.